Skip to main content

 Dr. Emily Clark

-Emily Clark, DO, is a Senior Instructor at the University of Rochester Medical Center.
+Emily Clark is a senior instructor at the University of Rochester Medical Center.
 Dr. Clark attended medical school at Kansas City University and completed her residency and fellowship at the University of Rochester.
-She holds board certifications in General Psychiatry and Geriatric Psychiatry.
+She holds board certifications in general psychiatry and geriatric psychiatry.
+Dr. Clark's areas of interest include Alzheimer's disease and memory disorders, geriatric mental health, and telepsychiatry outreach.
+She has recently been serving as the consulting and supervising psychiatrist for the Behavioral Health Assessment Officer model in the rural Appalachian New York region.